 The Library Foundation was organized as a legally separate entity in 2004 as a 501(c)(3) not-for-profit organization.
-The Library Foundation exists for the purpose of promotion of reading and life-long learning through the support of the Klamath County Library by conducting capital campaigns to expand and enhance facilities operated by the Library District.
+The Library Foundation exists to promote reading and lifelong learning through the support of the Klamath County Library by conducting capital campaigns to expand and enhance facilities operated by the Library District.
 The Library Foundation has no potential component units.
-The Library Foundation board consists of four members from the community that direct the functions of the Library Foundation and make decisions regarding the direction of the Library Foundation and the projects it will support.
+The Library Foundation board consists of four members from the community who direct the functions of the Library Foundation and make decisions regarding the direction of the Library Foundation and the projects it will support.
 The financial statements of the Library Foundation have not been audited.